Rocco Rock: Eastern Championship Wrestling / Extreme Championship Wrestling (1993–1996)

 The Public Enemy's first reign as ECW Tag Team Champions ended the following month at the NWA World Title Tournament event, where Cactus Jack and Mikey Whipwreck (substituting for Terry Funk, who had temporarily departed the promotion) defeated them in an upset.
 Around this time, Eastern Championship Wrestling was rebranded "Extreme Championship Wrestling".
 In August 1994, Rock (as "the Cheetah Kid") wrestled two matches for the World Wrestlings Superstars promotion in Vienna, Austria.
 Back in ECW, the Public Enemy continued their feud with Cactus Jack and Whipwreck, culminating in a Brawl Game match at November to Remember where they regained the titles (now known as the ECW World Tag Team Championship).
 For the remainder of the year, they successfully defended the titles against challengers including Cactus Jack and Whipwreck; the Bad Breed; and 2 Cold Scorpio and Ron Simmons.

 The Public Enemy's second reign as ECW World Tag Team Champions ran until February 1995, where they lost to Sabu and the Tazmaniac at Double Tables.
-In March 1995, they made a short tour of Japan with Wrestling International New Generations.
+In March 1995, they made a short tour of Japan with Wrestling International New Generations, where they primarily faced the Pitbulls is a series of gimmick matches.
 In April 1995 at Three Way Dance, the Public Enemy won the ECW World Tag Team Championship for a third time, defeating Chris Benoit and Dean Malenko and Rick Steiner (substituting for Sabu) and the Tazmaniac in a three way dance.
 Immediately following their victory, the Public Enemy were attacked by the Pitbulls, beginning a feud between the two teams.
 At Hostile City Showdown later that month, the Public Enemy defeated the Pitbulls to retain their titles.
 Over the following months, the Public Enemy defended their titles against the Pitbulls in a series of matches, including dog collar matches and baseball bat matches.
 Their reign finally ended in July 1995 at Mountain Top Madness when they lost to Raven and Stevie Richards following interference from the Gangstas (Mustafa and New Jack).